menu cross down-arrow up-arrow

 walking with polar bears ocean

-Our journey took us on a flight in a small cargo plane and then another on a tiny twin otter to a dusty airstrip in the middle of nowhere.
+The journey took us on a flight in a small cargo plane and then another on a tiny twin otter to a dusty airstrip in the middle of nowhere.
 There wasn’t an ounce of civilization for 100 miles.
+We were in the middle of the Arctic Tundra surrounded by nothing but hundreds of polar bears, black bears, wolves, and moose.

-When we arrived at the lodge, we were immediately escorted to our fenced in compound and given a hearty lunch with hot tea before heading out on our specially designed rhino vehicles in search of polar bears.
+When we arrived at the lodge, we were immediately escorted to our fenced-in compound and given a hearty lunch with hot tea before heading out on our specially designed rhino vehicles in search of polar bears.

 Churchill Wild has been running polar bear tours for 25 years and is the leader in Polar Bear expeditions.
 Nanuk Lodge is their newest lodge and probably their most interesting tour.
+Our time on the tundra consisted of a mix of driving safaris and walking safaris, making for the perfect mix of adventure and relaxation.

 Polar Bear Safari Video